edgedb/edgedb/docs/stdlib/abstract.rst

 Abstract Types
 ==============

-An abstract type is used when describing a polymorphic (generic) function applicable to a broad range of types.
+Abstract types are used to describe a polymorphic, otherwise known as generic function to be applicable over a broad range of types.

 ----------